-The Cowichan Trades Centre is host to various trades programs from Carpentry, Hairdressing, Refrigeration & Air Conditioning Mechanic, and Welding.
-All programs are offered through Vancouver Island University.
+The Cowichan Trades Centre is host to various trades programs from Carpentry, Hairdressing, and Refrigeration & Air Conditioning Mechanic.

+All programs are offered through VIU.
 Cowichan School District students have the opportunity to stay local to participate in these exciting programs.
-At the VIU Cowichan Campus, certificate programs such as Office Administration, Health Care Assistant and Culinary are offered.
-Depending on space availability, the same programs may be offered at VIU Nanaimo Campus as well.
+At VIU Cowichan Campus, certificate programs such as Culinary, Health Care Assistant, Office Administration are offered.